EdPike365-Org/edpike365-blog/content/blog/wsl2-nvidia-passthrough-happy-path/index.md

   - Ubuntu
 ---

-Run a Linux Virtual Machine (VM) from within Windows using Windows Subsystem For Linux (WSL).
+Run a Linux Virtual Machine (VM) from within Windows using Windows Subsystem For Linux v2 (WSL2).
 Enable your NVIDIA GPU to acclerate your Linux apps.
-This is useful for acclerating Linux graphics and AI apps.
-NVIDIA <a target="_blank" href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl">agrees</a>

-# Overview
+## Why Use Virtual Machines?

+Software projects, including ones running in abstraction layers like Anaconda, can still manage to corrupt your Windows environment, or almost worse, make you **_think_** that you **_might have_**.
+That can lead you down a path of uninstalling/reintstalling various apps, or even Windows itself, when some app stops working correctly **_maybe_** after you installed some software package in pip, etc., or installing a full app that you needed for work or school.
+Or **_maybe_** a Windows or NVIDIA or Anaconda, or who knows what, update ran and broke the app that way.
+You are unlikely to know for sure.
+Worse yet, you are more likely to cause a problem when you are rushing, half asleep, to meet a deadline.
+Now you are now in hell.

+That is why, if at all possible, you should work in virtual environments (<a target="_blank" href="https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-virtual-machine">VMs</a> or <a target="_blank" href="https://azure.microsoft.com/en-us/resources/cloud-computing-dictionary/what-is-a-container">containers</a>) when possible.
+They completely isolate Windows OS, and the apps, like most games, that can only run natively installed (**_not_** in a virtual enviroment).
+VMs and containers can be destroyed and rebuilt much more easily.
+Any damage is **_contained_**.

+This lets you keep Windows pristine (and ready to game) while also being able to have software projects.
+NVIDIA <a target="_blank" href="https://docs.nvidia.com/cuda/wsl-user-guide/index.html#getting-started-with-cuda-on-wsl">agrees</a>.

+Once you master using GPU accelerated Linux VMs, you can completely seperate your Windows Gaming environment from your Linux working environments, like an Operating System <a target="_blank" href="https://www.thenationalnews.com/lifestyle/fashion/a-brief-history-of-the-mullet-business-up-front-and-party-at-the-back-1.1157460">mullet</a>.

+# Why I Wrote This

 This tutorial is written for beginners **_in a hurry_**.
 Its TLDR all the way.
-It assumes that you have little to no knowledge of WSL or Linux.
+It assumes that you have little to no knowledge of PowerShell, WSL, or Linux.

 I wrote this because tutorials for setting up WSL are generally incomplete, out of date, or simply wrong.
-They are not very useful for new programmers and non programmers who just need to get some Linux app to run "real quick".
+They are not very useful for new programmers, or non programmers who just need to get some Linux app to run "real quick".

-If this tutorial doesn't work, or your situation is more complicated, or you want to understand what you are actually doing, use my tutorial: [WSL2 and NVIDIA GPU Passthrough: The Sad Path](/blog/wsl2-nvidia-passthrough-sad-path/).
+If this tutorial doesn't work, or your situation is more complicated, or you want to understand what you are actually doing, use my tutorial: <a target="_blank" href="/blog/wsl2-nvidia-passthrough-sad-path/">WSL2 and NVIDIA GPU Passthrough: The Sad Path</a>.
 It points out gotchas, has acronym definitions, tech explanations, and useful asides.

+## Tutorial Overview

 Below, we will: